 For Malware Prevention, a Web Application Firewall (WAF) is necessary to install on the system.
 It is designed to safeguard web applications, mobile apps, APIs by removing HTTP traffic coming between a web application and the web.

 The WAF follows the OSI model to prevent malicious traffic and thereby avert web application attacks.
 A firewall filters traffic related to IP and ports.
 Firewall enables a higher level of security to prevent malware attacks.

 Admin should update WordPress plugins, theme, CMS, framework frequently.
 Attackers always try to find an unpatched system as it seems a soft target to enter the system.

 It is sensible to log out of a site when you complete the work to avert a third party to access the system without validating credentials.
 You can add a session management script that will automatically log out at a certain time.

-It is necessary to stop off malware attacks for your organizations.
-There is proper training required to detect and prevent malware attacks.
-A strong security defence and cyber awareness is a critical part of an organization.
+It is necessary to know how to prevent malware attacks and stay safe.
+There is proper training required to detect and avoid malware attacks.
+A strong security defense and cyber awareness is a critical part of an training.
 Few preventive measures as discussed above can stop potential malware attack.

 Related Posts :